 right-side App detail quick-view for Compare use case

-In our user research sessions, one admin mentioned that there're some in-house testing apps with almost identical app information, such as same app name, app icon, app developer.
-When they need to compare those apps, they have to go back and forth between app list and app detail page or open two browser tabs at the same time to compare.
+In our user research sessions, admins mentioned that there're some in-house testing apps with identical app information, such as same app name, app icon, app developer.
+When they need to compare those apps, they had to go back and forth between app list and app detail page or open two browser tabs at the same time to compare.

 In order to alleviate this pain point, we introduced an intermediate UI view as the quick-view pattern to show only the important parts of app detail in the right-side section, such as VPP info, iTunes ID, usage stats and activity logs.
 Also we plan to put some highly-frequent actions and links in this view as quick actions to trigger a workflow.

-With this new pattern added, it came the interaction behavior conflicts.
+With this new pattern added, it brought an interaction behavior conflict.
 How to trigger the quick-view section and how to tigger the full app detail page?
 After a few iterations, we finally decided to only use the blue link for app detail page, and clicking anywhere in the row or app icon triggers the quick-view section.
 A "View More" button is also added to the quick-view section to connect to app detail full page.

 LEFT-SIDE ADVANCED FILTER